MattJColes/nova-workshop/part1-text-magic.md

 Now try:
 ```
 Create a punchy tagline for a tech startup showing a developer
-who switched from manual coding to AI-assisted development.
+who switched from manual coding to automated development.
 Emphasize time saved (50%) and creative freedom gained.
 Make it memorable and under 8 words.
 Avoid technical jargon.
 ```

 ### Round 3: Your Turn!
 Create taglines for these scenarios:
-1. Developer discovering AI for the first time
+1. Developer discovering automation for the first time
 2. Team celebrating faster deployment
 3. Company showcasing productivity gains